Small GroupsTemperament

 Group Properties

 See systems of conditions in everything.
 Their life goals are to integrate into the best, most correct system from their perspective or to create and maintain their own.
-Formal, general systems (L), or informal, private systems (R).
+Formal, general systems (Structural Logic), or informal, private systems (Relational Ethics).

 Questions: "Where?
 When?
 Why?
 How?" are the most important ones to them as their answers determine whether they have correctly oriented themselves in the world and chosen the right position.